mkostrun/omega-iseries-pid-server/README.md

 ```
 sp1=101.3
 ```
+Go have coffee (or perhaps, cofefe?)

-### Make PID controller auto-tune itself at a Temperature 101.3 deg C
+### Make PID controller auto-tune at a Temperature 101.3 deg C

+Disable not needed parameters using commands above.

 ```
 restart
 standby